zebrunner/reporting/docs/dashboards.md

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/new_dashboad_popup.jpeg?raw=true" alt="" width="700" />

-Create the name for the dashboard, choose whether it would be hidden or seen to other users (including admins), and click the "**Create**" button.
+Create the name for the dashboard, choose whether it would be hidden or seen to other users, and click the "**Create**" button.

 #### Search panel